 Easter eggs are purely superfluous and are non-essential for using your phone.
 They exist solely as a fun way for you to interact with your smartphone or tablet.

 Android 11 Easter egg

-After you see the cat Emoji, you can head to the new power menu to find a new mini-game.
+After you see the cat Emoji, you can head to the power menu to find a new mini-game.
 Hold down the power button to launch the menu, then tap the three-button overflow menu next to the home controls section.
 Tap “Add controls,” then tap “See other apps” at the bottom of your screen.
 Tap on “Cat Controls,” then select the water bubbler, food bowl, and toy to add these options to your power control menu.
 These controls will let you attract cats to your device.
 Each cat that shows up has a different number and color, and you’ll see your new friend in the notification shade.
-Fill up your food and water frequently and a cat might show up!
+Fill up your food and water frequently, and a cat might appear!